AliceO2Group/ControlGui/docs/API.md

 <a name="WebSocket+broadcast"></a>

 ### webSocket.broadcast(message)
-Broadcasts the message to all connected clients
+Broadcasts the message to all connected clients.

 **Kind**: instance method of <code>[WebSocket](#WebSocket)</code>